Charlotte Perkins Gilman: Feminism in stories and novellas

 Gilman created a world in many of her stories with a feminist point of view.
 Two of her narratives, "What Diantha Did", and Herland, are good examples of Gilman focusing her work on how women are not just stay-at-home mothers they are expected to be; they are also people who have dreams, who are able to travel and work just as men do, and whose goals include a society where women are just as important as men.
 The world-building that is executed by Gilman, as well as the characters in these two stories and others, embody the change that was needed in the early 1900s in a way that is now commonly seen as feminism.

 Gilman uses world-building in Herland to demonstrate the equality that she longed to see.
-The women of Herland are the providers.
+The women of Herland are the providers as there are no men in their society.
 This makes them appear to be the dominant sex, taking over the gender roles that are typically given to men.
 Elizabeth Keyser notes, "In Herland the supposedly superior sex becomes the inferior or disadvantaged ..."
+In this utopian world, the women reproduce asexually and consider it an honor to be mothers.
+Unlike the patriarchal society that exists outside of Herland, the women do not have surnames for themselves or their children, as they do not believe that human beings should be "claimed" by others.
 In this society, Gilman makes it to where women are focused on having leadership within the community, fulfilling roles that are stereotypically seen as being male roles, and running an entire community without the same attitudes that men have concerning their work and the community.
 However, the attitude men carried concerning women were degrading, especially by progressive women, like Gilman.
 Using Herland, Gilman challenged this stereotype, and made the society of Herland a type of paradise.
 Gilman uses this story to confirm the stereotypically devalued qualities of women are valuable, show strength, and shatters traditional utopian structure for future works.
 Essentially, Gilman creates Herland's society to have women hold all the power, showing more equality in this world, alluding to changes she wanted to see in her lifetime.